HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.50/storage/new-ovstoragevolumetemplate.md

 ### -VolumeSet &lt;HPEOneView.Storage.VolumeSet&gt;

-Use to specify a Volume Set the volume will be associated with, from `Get-OVStorageVolumeSet`.
+Use to specify a Volume Set the volume will be associated with, from Get-OVStorageVolumeSet.

 | Aliases | None |
 | :--- | :--- |